Reading Time: 10 minutes

 • Job placement success

 Example: Schools want to avoid sounding like they’re trying to sell a product.
-Instead, college marketers should make a list of appropriate keywords that apply to their target audiences and craft clear, compelling and relevant email subject lines around those ideas.
-The Newmark J-School, for example, is appealing to an audience of potential students who would need financial aid for their studies.
+Instead, college marketers should list appropriate keywords for their target audiences and craft precise, compelling, relevant email subject lines around those ideas.
+The Newmark J-School, for example, appeals to an audience of potential students who need financial aid for their studies.

 subject line for admissions email

-Once you’ve crafted a compelling subject line, the next step is to make sure that you fulfill prospects’ expectations when they begin reading through your email.
-It’s not enough to simply create an eye-catching subject line – you’ll need to back up your claims in the body of your email.
+Once you’ve crafted a compelling subject line, the next step is to ensure you fulfill prospects’ expectations when they begin reading through your email.
+It’s not enough to create an eye-catching subject line – you’ll need to back up your claims in the body of your email.
 That way, you’ll sustain your prospects’ attention from their initial click to your email signature.

-**This blog was originally published in August 2014, but has been updated and expanded to reflect the latest trends and developments in the industry.
+**This blog was originally published in August 2014 but has been updated and expanded to reflect the latest industry trends and developments.